20 years in operation is a great achievement for any small business, particularly one in the arts industry like Zest Events International.

 So, what does the future hold for Zest Events International?

-“We’ve just launched a new website and will be adding to that with an online art shop soon.
+“Having just launched a new website, we have plans to add to that with an online art shop soon.
 There are new artists coming on board and doing some great work, and I’m looking forward to more opportunities to curate and produce large art installations like the Trick Pic 3D art gallery we’ve just completed on the Gold Coast.”

 The secret to the success of Zest is attributed by no small amount to Andi’s determination, focus and ability to deliver high quality results for her clients and her team.